 Pretty much every Christian I know (myself included) likes to pontificate endlessly on the topic of love.

 Why on earth wouldn’t we?

-The Christian standard of love is outrageously high and almost impossible to achieve, mostly because some people are jerks and God calls us to love them anyway.
-Scripture commands we love people who do not love us back and those who openly despise us.
+The Christian standard of love is outrageously high and almost impossible to achieve (1st Corinthians 13, Matthew 5:44, John 13:34, 1st Peter 3:8, 1st John 2:10).
+Mostly, because some people are jerks and God calls us to love them anyway.
+Scripture commands we love people who do not love us back and even those who openly despise us.
 We are also instructed to love people who make fun of what we believe, insult our intelligence and tell lies about us (Romans 12:9-21).

 This is quite obviously easier said than done.

 There is no question that loving people (even nice people) is a concept that is far less painful to achieve in theory than in practice.
 That said, it’s easier to love a person when there is relationship in place or an emotional bond that has already been established.